| | What is an XML database? |

 model, the XML Infoset, and the models implied by the DOM and the events

-- b) Has an XML document as its fundamental unit of (logical) storage,
+in SAX 1.0.b) Has an XML document as its fundamental unit of (logical) storage,

 just as a relational database has a row in a table as its fundamental